Hiya, I’m Nia – Your professional witchy ray of sunshine… sort of.

 It’s hard to know what happened first: the bullying or the mental health problems.
 But I doubt it really matters.
 All I know is that I hated every second of it.

-My depression and anxiety would go on to affect every past of my life.
-College, University, relationships, sex, food, my body – EVERYTHING.
+My depression and anxiety would go on to effect every past of my life.
+College, University, relationships, food, my body – EVERYTHING.

 I could never seem to get my depression under control.